holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

     - Discuss both the homework and git
 - New unit!
     - Data Structures: maps (dicts), sets, and lists
+- What are data structures?
+    - Containers
     - What do you remember about these?
         - It's in Grok
 - Philosophy:
     - Only need these three data structures
     - Lists are ordered
     - Sets are existence
     - Dictionaries are relationships
     - All you need!
+- Syntax
+    - Lists
+    - Sets
+    - Maps
+    - Come up with example of each
 - Go through real life examples
     - School database -> dict
     - Birth order of family -> list